nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/quality-assurance.md

 ##### Schemas

-When building views, listings and pages in general you need to determine which document information you want to display for your users.
+When building views, listings and pages in general you need to determine which document information you want to display to your users.

 For instance a listing could only require the `dublincore` schema of the documents and their summary links.
 The metadata displayed in each row would be: